FelicityJessica/Supplements-Data-Sales/README.md

 ##  Conclusion

 This project delivers a comprehensive analysis of supplement sales across different platforms and regions, with insights into revenue patterns and the underlying drivers of performance.
 Both Excel (including Power Pivot and regression) and Power BI were used to present visual and statistical findings.
-You can reach me via email (felicityjessica.fj@gmail.com) or via Linkedin or Facebook @ (Felicity Jessica)
+I am open to collaborate on Data Analysis, Statistical Analysis, and visualization related projects.
+You can reach me via email (felicityjessica.fj@gmail.com) or via Linkedin and  Facebook @ (Felicity Jessica)

 ---